 You will study 180 credits in total during your Advanced Computer Science MSc.
 A standard module is typically worth 15 credits and the research project is worth 60 credits.
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
-All Modules are subject to change.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
+All modules are subject to change.

 MSc Project - 60 credits

 You will undertake a research project during the summer months.

 - iPad interaction for wall-sized displays

 - Modelling the effects of feature-based attention in the visual cortex